Namyalg/finance-aggregator/PersonalLoan.md

 - `Term period` : A valid term period between 0 - 50 years is accepted
 - `Rate of Interest [optional]` : A desried rate of interest may be specified by the user
 - `Public/Private Sector Loan Provider [optional]` : This option indicates user preferance to avail loan from a public or private loan agency
-- `EMI [optional]` : This option iis a filter preference to display results in increasing order of EMI
+- `EMI [optional]` : This option is a filter preference to display results in increasing order of EMI

 ### Outputs
 Results based on the inputs entered is provided